 How do publishers use waterfalling?

-When Publisher A could not sell the whole inventory“>inventory through the primary ad network, the unsold impressions will go through a second partner ad network, to sell that inventory“>inventory at a lower price to consume the remaining part of the unsold impressions.
-If not all impressions are consumed at that tier, the waterfall moves to the next partner ad network, until consumption of the inventory“>inventory.
+When Publisher A could not sell the whole inventory through the primary ad network, the unsold impressions will go through a second partner ad network to sell that inventory at a lower price to consume the remaining part of the unsold impressions.
+If not all impressions are consumed at that tier, the waterfall moves to the next partner ad network until the consumption of the inventory.

 Simple, isn’t it?